-We entered into an employment agreement with Mr. Schlecht on August 5, 2015 (the "Effective Date").
-Mr. Schlecht serves as Executive Chairman and Chief Executive Officer.
-Under the employment agreement, we agreed to pay a base salary with an annual opportunity to increase.
-Mr. Schlecht is also eligible for participation in the Company's annual incentive bonus plans and grants of equity compensation offered by the Company to its senior executives from time to time.
+We entered into employment agreements with Messrs.
+Schlecht and Dittrich on August 5, 2015 (the "Effective Date"), each of which has similar provisions.
+Mr. Schlecht serves as Executive Chairman and Chief Executive Officer, and Mr. Dittrich serves as Senior Vice President and Chief Merchandising and Marketing Officer.
+Under the employment agreements, we agreed to pay a base salary with an annual opportunity to increase.
+Messrs.
+Schlecht and Dittrich are also eligible for participation in the Company's annual incentive bonus plans and grants of equity compensation offered by the Company to its senior executives from time to time.
 Mr. Schlecht will serve on our Board of Directors for the duration of his time as Executive Chairman.

-Mr. Schlecht and/or his family are entitled to participate in all applicable qualified and nonqualified retirement plans, and all applicable welfare benefit plans to the same extent as our other senior executives.
-Mr. Schlecht is also entitled to 208 hours of "paid time off" (i.e., sick days, personal days and vacation days) per calendar year (pro-rated for partial years).
-Mr. Schlecht will also be reimbursed for reasonable out-of-pocket expenses incurred in the course of performing his duties for the Company in accordance with the Company's reimbursement policies for senior executives as in effect from time to time.
+Messrs.
+Schlecht and Dittrich and/or their family are entitled to participate in all applicable qualified and nonqualified retirement plans, and all applicable welfare benefit plans to the same extent as our other senior executives.
+Each of Mr. Schlecht and Mr. Dittrich is also entitled to 208 hours of "paid time off" (i.e., sick days, personal days and vacation days) per calendar year (pro-rated for partial years).
+Messrs.
+Schlecht and Dittrich will also be reimbursed for reasonable out-of-pocket expenses incurred in the course of performing their duties for the Company in accordance with the Company's reimbursement policies for senior executives as in effect from time to time.

-Mr. Schlecht's employment will be terminated under the following circumstances: (i) immediately upon his death or determination of "disability;" (ii) immediately for "cause" subject to the Company giving him written notice stating the basis of such termination; (iii) upon his voluntary termination other than with "good reason," with 90 days prior notice, or at such other earlier time as may be mutually agreed by the Company and such person; (iv) immediately by the Company without "cause" upon the Company providing notice to him; and (v) his termination for "good reason" at which time his employment and all the Company's obligations under the agreement will terminate except as specifically provided.
+Each of Mr. Schlecht's and Mr. Dittrich's employment will be terminated under the following circumstances: (i) immediately upon his death or determination of "disability;" (ii) immediately for "cause" subject to the Company giving him written notice stating the basis of such termination; (iii) upon his voluntary termination other than with "good reason," with 90 days prior notice, or at such other earlier time as may be mutually agreed by the Company and such person; (iv) immediately by the Company without "cause" upon the Company providing notice to him; and (v) his termination for "good reason" at which time his employment and all the Company's obligations under the agreement will terminate except as specifically provided.